 What kind of service dogs does K9s For Warriors train and provide?

 We provide service dogs trained to perform tasks to mitigate a disability.
-K9s For Warriors is an accredited program by Assistance Dogs International (ADI) and upholds the highest standards for service dog training for military veterans with Post-traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI) and/or Military Sexual Trauma (MST).
+K9s For Warriors is an accredited program by Assistance Dogs International (ADI) and upholds the highest standards of service dog training for military veterans with Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI) and/or Military Sexual Trauma (MST).